 Fun fact: when I was little I made a podcast (technically I called it a radio show but you get the idea) on Garage Band.
 With Garage Band, if you know you know.
 It was a pointless podcast unless you cared about updates on my own soccer games or local weather, but I still enjoyed it.
 I even thought about contacting a company like Lower Street to get some help with my content!
 I quickly realized my podcasts weren’t very good and I stopped recording them.
 Call me ~progressive~, but I’m just going to draw a line between starting that podcast and having a really big love of podcasts now as a listener.

 What I appreciate about podcasts, besides the obvious entertainment or informational value, is that I can take them with me.
+Long drive?
+I’m definitely playing some Technology Podcasts so I don’t get bored.
+Out for a walk by myself?
+Listening to a fashion podcast can be both relaxing and productive.
 Cooking dinner and trying to focus on the food I’m making?
 Perfect for a podcast.
-Long drive?
-I’m definitely playing a podcast so I don’t get bored.
-Out for a walk by myself?
-Listening to a podcast can be both relaxing and productive, it is also great that I can use websites such as Likewise to find a good one that I can listen to at any time.
+It is also great that I can use websites such as Likewise to find a good one that I can listen to at any time.
 With January just about over, and what feels like 192 days of winter ahead, here are three podcasts to get you through February.

 The Three Podcasts

 IF YOU are interested in health but tired of diet culture BS

 LISTEN TO Food Psyche